Você está aqui

 • Today marks a new beginning.
 Marriage provides a fresh start; karma of many lives can be dissolved in the light of commitment to higher consciousness in marriage.
 Be disciplined and create a consistent spiritual practice together so that you have a touchstone of higher consciousness to keep you together, to remind you of your true selves, the purpose of your marriage and your lives.

 • This commitment is made now, for the future, and unto Infinity, that you will live for each other, not just with each other, and live with the complete focus that together you shall both attain your highest destiny.
 Know that your every act and projection has its effect upon the future.
 Live consciously.
-Never utter a harsh word, it cannot be unspoken.
+Never utter a harsh word (at least try not to), it cannot be unspoken.
 Never act in a way that you will regret.
 Live in kindness.
 Set an example in your home of harmonious communication, mutual respect, and love of God.

 • Become a beacon of light, a team who can guide and encourage others to happiness.
 In this human form, a complete Divine Union can be experienced through a spiritual marriage.
 The more you love God, the more you will be able to see and love the God in each other.
 In this state, you have the awareness that you are a drop of water in the vast Ocean of the Infinite: indistinguishable yet unique, tasting the joy of complete balance.